-

-The Role of the UAE Central Bank in Regulating Financial Institutions: Legal Overview
+- The Role of the UAE Central Bank in Promoting Financial Inclusion and Consumer Protection

 The Role of the UAE Central Bank: Regulating Financial Institutions with Legal Expertise.